openfaas/docs/docs/openfaas-pro/introduction.md

 * Mnemonic
 * E2E Networks Ltd

-Tell us about your use-case for OpenFaaS Pro, OpenFaaS Community Edition (CE) or faasd and see what other companies are doing in the: [ADOPTERS file](https://github.com/openfaas/faas/blob/master/ADOPTERS)
+Tell us about your use-case for OpenFaaS Standard, OpenFaaS Community Edition (CE) or faasd and see what other companies are doing in the: [ADOPTERS file](https://github.com/openfaas/faas/blob/master/ADOPTERS)

 ### Support

-OpenFaaS for Enterprise comes with support for the Certified Open Source Components and OpenFaaS Pro, with support via email within a Service Level Agreement (SLA).
+OpenFaaS for Enterprises comes with support for the Certified Open Source Components and OpenFaaS Standard, with support via email within a Service Level Agreement (SLA).
 Along with email support, each team gets their own dedicated Slack channel for questions, collaboration and assistance.

-OpenFaaS Pro operates on a self-service model with support for OpenFaaS Pro features only via email.
+OpenFaaS Standard operates on a self-service model with support for OpenFaaS Standard features only via email.

 Both tiers come with access to the [Customer Community](https://github.com/openfaas/customers), for feedback & collaboration with the OpenFaaS developers and other customers.